MarcoWorms/asciiD/README.md

 v0.0.3 - 22/01/2016 - https://jsfiddle.net/0y2tfmsv/2/
 -deltaTime is now sent to update(), print() function was added to print text.

 v0.0.4 - 26/01/2016 - No more fiddles for now.
-You also need a local server to be able to load sprites from .txts.
+You also need a local server to be able to load sprites from .txt
 -GameObjects now have the ability to load sprites from .txt files.